One Night of Prayer, Penance and

 can download the app or subscribe to the emails* at www.9daysforlife.com.

-(The emails are available in English and in Spanish).
+(The emails and app are available in both English and in Spanish).
 They can sign up for the daily text messages*, by texting 9DAYS to 55000 to receive the novena in English or 9DIAS to 55000 to receive the novena in

 *No matter when people sign up for the emails or text messages, the same materials are sent to them at the same time as everyone else.
 In other words, someone who signs up halfway through the novena will only be sent the emails or text messages from that point forward.
 However on the app, the novena content will remain accessible after it is made available for each day.